Hype0290/Timelapse-Bot-PixelPlanet/README.md

 ## 📦 About

-**PixelPlanet Timelapser** is a Python tool that downloads canvas changes in real-time — no history mode needed!
+This is a Python tool that downloads canvas changes in real-time, without using history mode.

 ---